THE Charles Stark Draper Laboratory, Inc. — Federal Contractor Profile

 Red Flags

-- Lack of recent contract data makes it impossible to assess current activity or growth trajectory.
+- No recent contracts available — The lack of recent contract data makes it difficult to assess the company's current performance and strategic direction.

 Green Flags